Geelong Cup Tips, Betting, Odds, Horses & More 2024

 Geelong Cup Field

-As soon as the 2024 Geelong Cup field is announced, we will bring you all that information in this section.
-While we don’t know which runners will line up, seeing though the race is one of the ideal lead-up races to the Melbourne Cup, we always see a quality field filled with both local and international talent.
+As soon as the 2024 Geelong Cup field is announced, we will bring you all that information in this section and now is the time.
+It’s race week and the final field has been confirmed.
+Seeing that the race is one of the ideal lead-up races to the Melbourne Cup, we always see a quality field filled with both local and international talent.

 If you want to see the type of runners that might be targeting the Geelong Cup, you should check out the current odds, if available.
 The odds will provide a look into the more favoured runners in the market and an indication of some potential runners for the race.